 As expected with budget devices, there are a few drawbacks.
 The keyboard feels cramped, with stiff keys, and the touchpad is small and sometimes unresponsiveābetter suited for a dedicated mouse.
 The speakers deliver a poor, boxy sound with no bass.
 The device has only two USB-C ports, one of which is needed for charging.
 Additionally, it lacks biometric security, like fingerprint or facial recognition, which is typical for Chromebooks.

-If you can stretch your budget by $50, get the Apple Macbook Air 13 (M1, 2020).
+If you can stretch your budget slightly, get the Apple Macbook Air 13 (M1, 2020).
 MacBooks are typically quite expensive compared to Windows and Chrome OS devices, but this four-year-old model offers vastly superior battery life, build quality, and overall user experience compared to the ASUS Vivobook 16 M1605 (2023).
-However, it has much more limited storage and RAM options.
+However, only the base model with 8GB of RAM and 256GB of storage is available, which might not be enough if you have a heavier workload.
+Also, unlike the ASUS, the memory and storage aren't user-replaceable.
 You can get it directly from Walmart.

 See our reviewGet the Lenovo Chromebook Duet 3 (2022) if you want an even more compact version of the Lenovo Chromebook Duet 5 (2021) for on-the-go use.
 It has better battery life, but it lacks an OLED screen, so it's not as great for media consumption.
 Also, because it's a smaller device, the keyboard feels even more cramped.